 Transport

 If you are planning a round trip, you should also consider how to get from A to B before you arrive in the country.
-In Spain, there are different possibilities.
+There are different possibilities in Spain.

 Bus and train

-You can purchase your tickets either directly at the train stations/bus stations or online at Omio.
+You can purchase your tickets directly at the train stations/bus stations or online at Omio.

 Car

 Another option is to rent a car on-site or travel in your own vehicle.
 This way of traveling gives you great flexibility.
-The highways of Spain are usually of very good quality.
+Spain’s highways are usually of excellent quality.
 Note, however, that you have to pay a toll on most highways.

 Airplane

-If you want to travel between the North and South, it sometimes is even cheaper (and definitely faster) to take a flight.
-Several low-cost airlines are operating throughout the country, e.g. Vueling.
-However, don’t forget that going by public transport instead is better for the environment.
+If you want to travel between the North and South, it is sometimes even cheaper (and definitely faster) to take a flight.
+Several low-cost airlines, such as Vueling, operate throughout the country.
+However, don’t forget that going by public transport is better for the environment.

 The most beautiful places to visit in Spain